Blood-trailing Deer: Stop, Look, and Learn

 Once you are at the site, begin looking for signs.
 Signs can be anything from blood to hair to hoof prints.
 Here are some things you may find:

-- A lung hit will normally result in an initial spray followed by heavy or steady bleeding with bubbly blood (photo 1).
+- A lung hit will normally result in an initial spray followed by heavy or steady bleeding with bubbly blood (Figure 1).
 You may also find parts of the rib cage mingled with hair.
 If it is above 60 degrees, recovery of the animal must be quick in order to salvage the meat.
-If daytime temps are below 60 or overnight temps are dropping, then the meat will keep longer.
-However, leaving a deer overnight may give coyotes an opportunity to eat it.
+If daytime temps are below 60 or overnight temps are dropping, then the meat will keep longer; however, leaving a deer overnight may give coyotes an opportunity to eat it.

-- Liver hits produce dark, sporadic blood dissipating into hardly any blood at all (photos 2–4).
-If you realize the deer has been shot in the liver, quietly leave the area and—if temperatures are below 60—stay out for at least 4 hours before resuming the search.
+- Liver hits produce dark, sporadic blood dissipating into barely any blood at all (Figures 2–4).
+If you realize the deer has been shot in the liver, quietly leave the area and—if temperatures are below 60—stay out for at least 4 hours before you resume the searching.
 The deer has probably bedded down in some nearby thick cover and should be dead by that time.

-- Deer shot in the intestines, or “gut shot,” can be the most discouraging.
+- Deer shot in the intestines, or with a “gut shot,” can be the most discouraging.
 There may be some blood, but bowel contents will be mixed in with clear and brown liquids (photo 5).
 Depending on what the animal has been shot with, you may or may not be able to recover the deer.
 Most of the time the deer will die and be lost for consumption.
 It is completely false that a deer that is gut shot cannot be consumed due to meat contamination.
-Thoroughly cleaned meat has no undesirable taste other than that which may be imagined.

 - When blood is sparse, look for insects moving on the ground.
 Sometimes ants are immediately attracted to spots of blood to feed on.
 Their movement can help you find an area that you overlooked.